-import_heat_pumps(scenario, engine, year=None)
+import_heat_pumps(scenario=None, kwargs)

-Gets heat pump data for specified scenario from oedb and integrates the heat pumps into the grid.
+Gets heat pump capacities for specified scenario from oedb and integrates them into the grid.

 Besides heat pump capacity the heat pump's COP and heat demand to be served are as well retrieved.

 Currently, the only supported data source is scenario data generated in the research project eGo^n.
 You can choose between two scenarios: 'eGon2035' and 'eGon100RE'.